Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Product policy is one of the most important elements of marketing, as it helps to set a company apart from the competition.
 It plays a critical role in the development of a product and can be instrumental in ensuring a company's success.
 Product policy involves making decisions about pricing, packaging, product quality, and marketing.
 These decisions are important to ensure that the product is competitively priced in the marketplace.
 A good product policy also allows a company to better understand the needs of its customers so that it can better respond to their desires.

-Competitive Advantage A successful product policy can help a company to stand out from its competitors and gain a competitive edge.
+Competitive advantage A successful product policy can help a company stand out from its competitors and gain a competitive advantage.

-Increasing Sales By introducing new products or improving existing products, a company can increase its sales.
+Increased sales By introducing new products or improving existing ones, a company can increase its sales.

-Branding A successful product policy can help a company build a strong brand and establish a good reputation in the industry.
+Brand building A successful product policy can help a company build a strong brand and earn a good reputation in the industry.

-Adapting to Market Conditions Flexible product policies enable a company to respond quickly to changes in the market and adapt to the needs of its customers.
+Adaptation to market conditions A flexible product policy allows a company to respond quickly to changes in the market and adapt to customer needs.

 Interested in Studying Business Administration?